Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 What a day.

-And also, I really thought Dave
+And also, I really thought Dave was going to say ducks.

-Dr. Gary Chow.
-Well, previously known as Dr.- How about an animal to study?
-And what they
+How about an animal to study?

-choose to study about that animal is up to these individuals, but we are not saying that these people are jerking these animals off.
+But we are not saying that these people are jerking these animals like.

 Okay.